cawhitworth/cawhitworth.github.io/_posts/2016-01-18-ConditionalWeakRefs.markdown

 print(myInstance.value)             # 20
 {% endhighlight %}

-There are a number of situations where it might useful to have this kind of behaviour - the ability to add properties to objects at runtime.
+There are a number of situations where it might be useful to have this kind of behaviour - the ability to add properties to objects at runtime.
 For example, when building dynamic data structures from a self-describing data format like XML or JSON.
 Or, when building support for a language like Python or Ruby on